fruether/MyProject/folder/README.md

 ### Inside Module Description:

 The different modules depend on certain metadata.
-For example uses the [extract101meta](https://github.com/101companies/101worker/tree/master/modules/extract101meta) module the retrieved language’s to determine which [extractor](https://github.com/101companies/101worker/tree/master/extractor) it should execute.
+For example uses the [extract101meta](https://github.com/101companies/101worker/tree/master/modules/extract101meta) module the retrieved languages to determine which [extractor](https://github.com/101companies/101worker/tree/master/extractor) it should execute.
 This is the case since every language has a specific [extractor](##extractor).
 That is the reason why every module that is involved with the processing of metadata has to insert specific values into the module description.
 First of all it has to tell the [runner](https://github.com/101companies/101worker/tree/master/tools/runner) which metadata the module depends on and which one is obtained (e.g matches receives: language).
 The reason we know that is the simple fact that there are specific patterns due to the architecture of rules.
 So it is safe to say that the suffix declares the language.

 The [predicates101meta](https://github.com/101companies/101worker/blob/master/modules/predicates101meta/) module, is an example of a how the [Language:101meta](#Language:101meta) is embedded in the modul description: